Neuro-oncology patient information

 Find out what to expect from your appointment with our neuro-oncology service, which offers diagnosis and treatment for brain tumours and spinal tumours.

-Following your scans and any other necessary investigations, your case will normally be discussed in the multidisciplinary team (MDT) meeting where surgeons, radiologists, oncologists, nurses, physiotherapists and others come together to decide upon the best course of treatment for your needs and condition.
+Following your scans and any other necessary investigations, your case will normally be discussed in the multidisciplinary team (MDT) meeting where neurosurgeons, neuro-radiologists, clinical oncologists, nurses, physio/occupational therapists and others come together to decide upon the best course of treatment for your needs and condition.
 We will contact you to discuss your treatment plan.

-We offer a range of clinics on different days and times, including Skype and telephone clinics.
-Not every clinic is suitable for every patient, but please let us know if one clinic suits you better than another.
+We offer a range of clinics on different days and times, including video calls and telephone clinics.
+Not every clinic is suitable for every patient, but please let us know if one clinic suits you better than another, and it may be possible to adjust your appointment.

 Patient information leaflet